-PSYCHOSIS IS A TRICKY TERMINOLOGY.
+“PSYCHOSIS” IS A TRICKY TERMINOLOGY.
 Certain mental experiences such as hallucinations, “paranoia”, and bizarre thoughts are characterized as psychotic symptoms, however, psychosis is described as a break or separation from reality.
-Some people who are experiencing what are referred to as psychotic symptoms recognize that something is wrong – they are still neuropcognitively connected to reality.
-A narrow definition of psychosis would exclude people who recognize that they are symptomatic (i.e. they are not yet experiencing the neurological symptom of anosognosia).
+Some people who are experiencing what are referred to as psychotic symptoms recognize that something is wrong – they are still neurocognitively connected to reality.
+A narrow definition of “psychosis” would exclude people who recognize that they are symptomatic (i.e. they are not yet experiencing the neurological symptom of anosognosia).
 Psychosis should generically describe an acute brain failure as does encephalopathy.
 The terminology has been in this murky zone for far too long so the medical community needs to introduce another terminology to define the state of being neurologically detached from reality.
 The term psychosis should be renamed with a term that is less tinged with freudianism.

 Excerpt from the preceding link:

 …Some comments suggested that any definition of “serious emotional disturbance” and “serious mental illness” must include specific language explaining that these are brain diseases with a neurobiological basis.
 Similarly, suggestions were made to narrow the definitions so that they include only those diagnoses whose etiology has been proven to be neurobiological.
 Other comments acknowledged that although there is growing scientific evidence suggesting that some disorders (e.g., schizophrenia and mood disorders) have a neurobiological component, it is still not always possible to discern definitively which disorders are exclusively biological in origin.